-- 1.1 The Highway Authority will operate a 24 hour winter service during the period 1st November to 31st March and will be the first point of contact during this period. - 1.2 The Head of Highways & Transport (Engie) or his nominated representative (Duty Officer) will be responsible for:- - (i) directing all treatment and snow clearing resources at their disposal - (ii) establishing contacts with adjacent Highway Authorities, Emergency services, motoring organisations, public transport operators, and liaising with them about precautionary treatment and snow clearing. - (iii) monitoring the 5-day forecast and severe weather warnings from the forecast provider, in order to make an assessment of available resources in advance of predicted severe weather and snow-fall conditions. - (iv) monitoring the 24 hour weather forecast, issued at about 13:00 hours, and issuing instructions to the operational teams by 15:30 hours each day.
-Liaising with the weather forecast provider and informing them daily, by facsimile, the name and telephone number of the Duty Officer and any decisions made with regard to precautionary treatment.
-During the normal working week this information is also to be passed to the Head of Highways & Transport (Engie) and the Deputy Head of Highways & Transport by "e-mail", or fax copy in the event of computer network failure.
-(Information for weekends and bank holidays by 10:00 hours next working day). - (v) monitoring the weather forecast update issued daily at about 18:00 hrs. - (vi) in the event of changing conditions, being available to receive information on improving or worsening conditions from the weather forecast provider.
+- 1.1 The Highway Authority, EQUANS, will operate a 24 hour winter service during the period 1st November to 31st March and will be the first point of contact during this period. - 1.2 The Head of Highways & Transport (EQUANS) or his nominated representative (Duty Officer) will be responsible for:- - (i) Directing all treatment and snow clearing resources at their disposal. - (ii) Establishing contacts with adjacent Highway Authorities, Emergency services, motoring organisations, public transport operators, and liaising with them about precautionary treatment and snow clearing. - (iii) Monitoring the 5-day forecast and severe weather warnings from the forecast provider, in order to make an assessment of available resources in advance of predicted severe weather and snow-fall conditions. - (iv) Monitoring the 24 hour weather forecast, issued at about 13:00 hours, and issuing instructions to the operational teams by 15:30 hours each day.
+Liaising with the weather forecast provider and providing them with the name and telephone number of the Duty Officer and any decisions made with regard to precautionary treatment.
+During the normal working week this information is also to be passed to the Head of Highways & Transport (EQUANS) by "e-mail", or fax copy in the event of computer network failure.
+(Information for weekends and bank holidays by 10:00 hours next working day). - (v) Monitoring the weather forecast update issued daily at about 18:00 hrs. - (vi) In the event of changing conditions, being available to receive information on improving or worsening conditions from the weather forecast provider.
 The Duty Officer will be provided with communication equipment specifically for this purpose.
-It will be the responsibility of the Duty Officer to ensure the equipment is switched on and fully operational for carrying out these duties. - (vii) obtaining information from the ice prediction system during and outside normal working hours.
-Forecast information and graphs to be made available to operational teams as necessary. - (viii) liaison with and monitoring operational teams to ensure precautionary treatment and snow clearing is carried out in accordance with the specification.
-Updating operational teams on any changing weather conditions, with appropriate instructions for any action to be taken. - (ix) maintaining a daily log of winter service activities including details of salt stocks, records of roads blocked by snow, details of plant used in precautionary treatment and snow clearing, details of rotas for Duty Officers and operational teams and contact telephone numbers, daily returns of routes treated and start and finish times of treatment and snow clearing operations.
+It will be the responsibility of the Duty Officer to ensure the equipment is switched on and fully operational for carrying out these duties. - (vii) Obtaining information from the ice prediction system during and outside normal working hours.
+Forecast information and graphs to be made available to operational teams as necessary. - (viii) Liaison with and monitoring operational teams to ensure precautionary treatment and snow clearing is carried out in accordance with the specification.
+Updating operational teams on any changing weather conditions, with appropriate instructions for any action to be taken. - (ix) Maintaining a daily log of winter service activities including details of salt stocks, records of roads blocked by snow, details of plant used in precautionary treatment and snow clearing, details of rotas for Duty Officers and operational teams and contact telephone numbers, daily returns of routes treated and start and finish times of treatment and snow clearing operations.